gnuns/raspa/README.md

 # raspa
-a simple sitemap scraper
+a simple website scraper

-For now, you can only list links of a sitemap:
+For now, you can only list links on a sitemap:
 ```sh
 git clone https://github.com/gnuns/raspa
 npm install